wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ## 2021-15.x Release Notes

-* **Product improvements**: Going forward spans that have the `$` character in the application or service name are rejected by Wavefront.
+* **Product improvements**: Going forward, spans that have the `$` character in the application or service name are rejected by Wavefront.
 * **Documentation improvements**:
   * A new video that highlights the features of the Traces Browser.
     <iframe src="https://bcove.video/3vaNJM7" width="700" height="400" allowfullscreen="true" alt="Highlights the Wavefront traces browser features."></iframe>